voltron-ops/customLinuxCommands/README.md

 # customLinuxCommands

-This repo contains the custom linux commands that makes mundane tasks easier to perform.
+This repo contains the custom linux commands that makes repeatitive tasks easier to perform.